Are You Looking For A Drug Detox Treatment Center?

 Depending on each person’s level of tolerance, their detoxification process can vary from mild to severe.
 For all the reasons listed above, trying to quit cold turkey at home is quite dangerous.
 There are serious risks to your life and all the more reason to make sure you choose an addiction center that specializes in safe and comfortable detoxification.

-What to Expect from Medically Supervised Detox at Shadow Mountain
+What to Expect from Medically Supervised Detoxification at Shadow Mountain Facility

 In addition to detox services, we offer a comprehensive assessment that can get to the root cause of substance use.
 Together, the detox and ensuing treatment plan typically last no longer than 14 days.
 Our Detox + Treatment Programs offer the following: